KQM-git/TCL/characters/pyro/klee.md

 ### Blazing Delight

 While under the effects of Sparks 'n' Splash, other members of the party will continuously regenerate Energy.
 When Sparks 'n' Splash is used, all party members will gain a 10% Pyro DMG Bonus for 25s.

+* Blazing Delight does not stack with itself.
+* Blazing Deligh can snapshot Klee's own Elemental Burst.
 {% endtab %}
 {% endtabs %}